jordanlev/c5_image_cropper/README.md

 * Improve efficiency during file save by writing the cropped/resized image to a temp location, then importing that back into the c5 filesystem (then delete temp file) -- currently we copy the file and then overwrite it with the cropped/resized image (so if we're operating on a very large file, it may be more resource-intensive than it needs to be)
 * Re-label "overwrite" checkbox to something less drastic (because we create a new file version, so larger version could be retrieved).
 * Make file renaming more clever in tools/crop.php so if you resize an image that already has "_400x200" appended to its name, you don't wind up with "_400x200_350x125".
+* Width/Height textboxes need to allow for a more seamless "trial and error" flow -- when window first comes up, hilight the entire contents of the width field.
+After enter, re-highlight it so it's ready for more typing.
+Make sure tab stops are set appropriately.
+Add keyboard shortcuts for each control.
+Etc.